oxijas/dotfiles/.config/nnn/plugins/README.md

 For convenience, we provided a helper script named `.nnn-plugin-helper` and a function named `nnn_cd` to ease this process. `nnn_cd` receives the path to change to as the first argument, and the context as an optional second argument.
 If a context is not provided, it is asked for explicitly.
 To skip this and choose the current context, set the `CUR_CTX` variable in `.nnn-plugin-helper` (or in the specific plugin after sourcing `.nnn-plugin-helper`) to 1.
 Usage examples can be found in the Examples section below.

-If a plugin doesn't send any data back to `nnn` and there's a selection, the selection is cleared.

 #### Get notified on file hover